DavidPratten/idr-examples/Birthday_money/README.md

 1. ```standard_birthday_money__v1```, and
 2. ```standard_birthday_money__v2```.

-When queried, without a label the most recently declared version is used.
+When queried without a label the most recently declared version is used.

 If a user specifically wishes to access a specific version, the optional definition identifier may be used in the query.
 ```